lucanunz/Visual-odometry/README.md

 In this branch, the pose of the robot is estimated in $SE(2)$ and the approach is the following
 - estimate the pose between the first pair of measurements using epipolar geometry
 - given this pose and the measurements, triangulate to have a set of world points
 - perform projective icp (picp) iteratively between subsequent poses.
-At each pose, we update the world map with the previously triangulated points, and use the whole map in picp
+At each pose, we update the world map with the previously triangulated points, and use the whole map in picp to estimate subsequent poses

 Data association is done in the same way as in the main branch.
 At the end of this README, a performance comparison between data association approaches is presented